iepathos/claudeforge/README.md

 - **AI-optimized templates**: Pre-configured with CLAUDE.md guidelines
 - **Git integration**: Automatically initializes clean git repositories
 - **Template customization**: Replaces project placeholders with your values
-- **Offline support**: Caches templates locally for faster project creation
+- **Smart caching**: Templates are cached on first use for faster subsequent project creation
 - **Cross-platform**: Works on macOS, Linux, and Windows

 ## 📁 Project Structure